renebarto/baremetal/doc/06-improving-startup-static-initialization.md

 ...
 ```

-- Line 65: So we read the register `ARM_PWRMGT_RSTS` (probably means reset status)
+- Line 65: So we read the register `RPI_PWRMGT_RSTS` (probably means reset status)
 - Line 66: We mask out bits 1, 3, 5, 7, 9, 11.
 These 6 bits seem to indicate the partition we're booting from.
 This is normally 0, but all 1's is a special case.
 - Line 67: We set the partition to boot from to 63, to enforce a halt.
-- Line 68: We write the result to the `ARM_PWRMGT_RSTS` register, we apparently need to add a magic number to the value.
+- Line 68: We write the result to the `RPI_PWRMGT_RSTS` register, we apparently need to add a magic number to the value.
 - Line 69: We write to the watchdog timer, presumably the value is the magic number with 10 added for 10 seconds.
 - Line 70: We write a 1 to bit 5 in the reset control register, again with the magic number, in order to trigger a reset.